validate-io/permutation/README.md

 #### isPermutation( value, arr )

 Validates if a `value` is a permutation.
 The second argument defines the list of values which can be permuted.
-The `array` need not be unique.
+The list `array` need not be unique.

 ``` javascript
 var arr = [1,2,3],